Resilience

 Your design decisions shape how much adaptive capacity a system has.

 Design for graceful degradation.
+Circuit breakers, bulkheads, and timeouts are the implementation (Nygard, 2018).
 Think beyond happy paths.
 What happens when a dependency is slow, unavailable, or returning corrupt data?
-Build mechanisms that detect these conditions and respond through fallbacks, cached data, or reduced functionality.
+Build mechanisms that respond through fallbacks, cached data, or reduced functionality.

-Participate actively in incident response.
+Participate in incident response.
 Volunteer for on-call.
 Get involved in incidents outside your area.
-Observe how systems fail and how teams respond.
+Incident commanders and escalation paths provide structure under pressure (Beyer et al., 2016).
+Game days make that structure practiced rather than improvised.

-Balance velocity with resilience investment.
-Not every system needs chaos engineering or elaborate circuit breakers.
+Balance velocity with resilience.
+Not every system needs chaos engineering or elaborate circuit breakers (Basiri et al., 2016).
 Assess risk based on blast radius, recovery time objectives, and business impact.

 Protect the conditions for human resilience.
 Psychological safety, shared mental models, and the freedom to speak up about risk are what allow adaptive capacity to surface.
 An experienced operator who won’t flag a problem because of how it will be received is a system with a silenced warning light.